 - (2018) Expert interview for Podcast with ABC Radio Australia on Poland, World War II and Holocaust denial

 My teaching reflects many of my research interests.
-I teach on the history of WW II the Holocaust and its aftermath as well as on topics in Comparative Genocide Studies.
-I also teach on Modern Jewish History and the History of clothing and fashion in 19th and 20th Century Europe in a transnational context.
+I teach on the history of modern Germany and Eastern Europe, specifically on WW II, the Holocaust and its aftermath as well as on topics in comparative genocide studies.
+I also teach on modern Jewish history and the history of dress, visual and material culture in 19th and 20th Century Europe in a transnational context.